MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-generate-parcel.md

 + a parcel
 + a checksum
-+ a Custom Service Descriptor (CSD) that integreates Microsoft R Server as a managed service in Cloudera
++ a Custom Service Descriptor (CSD) that integrates Microsoft R Server as a managed service in Cloudera

 Before you start, be aware of the following limitations: